espruino/BangleApps/apps/waternet/README.md

 # Waternet
-This is the Bangle Js 2 version of my Waternet game which is a multiplatform puzzle game initially written for old consoles and handhelds.
+This is the Bangle Js 2 version of my Waternet game which is a multi platform puzzle game initially written for old consoles and handhelds.

 ![screenshot 1](screenshot1.png) ![screenshot 2](screenshot2.png) ![screenshot 3](screenshot3.png)